selmaVH1/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 Browsing STAC Catalogs
 ----------------------

+Static STAC catalogs are displayed as hierarchical structures within the :guilabel:`Browser panel`.
-Once connected, the STAC catalog appears under |stac|:guilabel:`STAC` in the :guilabel:`Browser` panel or in the |dataSourceManager|:guilabel:`Data Source Manager` interface.
+Once connected, the STAC catalog appears under |stac|:guilabel:`STAC` in the :guilabel:`Browser` panel.
 You can expand the catalog node to see its :guilabel:`Collections`.
 Expanding a collection reveals the individual :guilabel:`Items` it contains.